shader-slang/slang/docs/user-guide/08-compiling.md

 An important design choice in Slang is give the user of the compiler control over these choices.

-### Composition
+## Composition

 The user of the Slang compiler communicates the modules and entry points that will be used together, as well as their relative order, using a system for _composition_.

 A _component type_ is a unit of shader code composition; both modules and entry points are examples of component types.
 A _composite_ component type is formed from a list of other component types (for example, one module and two entry points) and can be used to define a unit of shader code that is meant to be used together.

-Once a programmer has formed a composite of all the code they intend to use together, they can query the layout of the shader parameters in that composite, or request kernel code generation for its entry points.
+Once a programmer has formed a composite of all the code they intend to use together, they can query the layout of the shader parameters in that composite, or invoke the linking step to resolve all cross module refeerences.

+## Linking

+A user-composed program may have transitive module dependencies and cross references between module boundaries.
+The linking step in Slang is to resolve all the cross references in the IR and produce a new self-contained IR module that has everything needed for target code generation.
+The user will have an opportunity to specialize precompiled modules or provide additional compiler backend options at the linking step.

-### Kernels
+## Kernels

-A _kernel_ is generated code for an entry point.
+Once a program is linked, the user can request generation of the _kernel_ code for an entry point.
 The same entry point can be used to generate many different kernels.
 First, and entry point can be compiled for different targets, resulting in different kernels in the appropriate format for each target.
 Second, different compositions of shader code can result in different layouts, which leads to different kernels being required.